 Competition Phase Ends: February 19th, 2024

 Students are encouraged to participate in this challenge.
-Top student submissions will be recognized and receive award certificates.
+Top student submissions will be recognized.
 If you are a student please utilize your university e-mail when registering at CodaLab.

 CodaLab: Competition Platform